-Metric Result 2012-13 (Forecast) Result 2013-14 (Forecast) Target 2014-15 Commentary Sheep and Beef Farm Survey (number of farms surveyed) % variation 505 (517) 523 (530) 535 Economic Service Managers survey a statistically representative sample of sheep and beef farms across New Zealand to collect physical and financial information which forms the basis for B+LNZ Economic Service forecasts and reporting of livestock numbers, meat and wool production, lamb crop, revenue, expenditure and farm profitability.
+Metric Result 2012-13 (Forecast) Result 2013-14 (Forecast) Target 2014-15 Commentary Sheep and Beef Farm Survey (number of farms surveyed) tion 505 (517) 523 (530) 535 Economic Service Managers survey a statistically representative sample of sheep and beef farms across New Zealand to collect physical and financial information which forms the basis for B+LNZ Economic Service forecasts and reporting of livestock numbers, meat and wool production, lamb crop, revenue, expenditure and farm profitability.
 The survey also supports a wide range of analyses including farm benchmarking.
-Forecast accuracy: export lamb production +1.0% (Actual ± 5%) +7.2% (Actual ± 5%) Actual ± 5% In 2013-14, lamb production was boosted above initial estimates as climatic conditions following lambing in spring 2013 Forecast accuracy: export mutton production +10.3% (Actual ± 5%) +30.5% (Actual ± 5%) Actual ± 5% Forecast accuracy: export sheepmeat production +2.9% (Actual ± 5%) +11.7% (Actual ± 5%) Actual ± 5% between years in response to seasonal conditions and changes in land use due to the expansion of the dairy cow herd.
+Forecast accuracy: export lamb production % variation +1.0% (Actual ± 5%) +7.2% (Actual ± 5%) Actual ± 5% In 2013-14, lamb production was boosted above initial estimates as climatic conditions following lambing in spring 201 Forecast accuracy: export mutton production +10.3% (Actual ± 5%) +30.5% (Actual ± 5%) Actual ± 5% were favourable and resulted in a better survival and growth rates.
+Mutton processing often varies significantly Forecast accuracy: export sheepmeat production +2.9% (Actual ± 5%) +11.7% (Actual ± 5%) Actual ± 5% between years in response to seasonal conditions and changes in land use due to the expansion of the dairy cow herd.
 Forecast accuracy: export beef production +0.2% (Actual ± 5%) +1.8% (Actual ± 5%) Actual ± 5% In 2013-14, drought conditions in northern parts of the North Island resulted in higher cow processing than originally forecast.
 This followed drought conditions in the previous year.
 The declining trend in the number of beef cows has had an impact on steer and heifer processing.
-Providing services: information, analysis and presentations Providing services: 645 (650) 687 (650) 700 The Economic Service continues to meet the needs of a wide variety of industry with customised information and analysis.
+Providing services: information, analysis and presentations Number 645 (650) 687 (650) 700 The Economic Service continues to meet the needs of a wide variety of industry with customised information and analysis.
 Increasing demand has been received for benchmarking and environmental analysis.
-Providing services: (Information programme only) website page views Z 105,689 (100,000) 126,392 (137,400) 130,000 Growth has slowed and effort is being directed to more specific analytical support for environment and working with partners on benchmarking activity.
+Providing services: (Information programme only) website page views Nun 105,689 (100,000) 126,392 (137,400) 130,000 Growth has slowed and effort is being directed to more specific analytical support for environment and working with partners on benchmarking activity.